 An alternative treatment

 Somapacitan is one of the substances currently being developed to reduce reliance on daily injections.
-It is a long-acting derivative of human growth hormone (HGH).
+It is a long-acting derivative of the human growth hormone (HGH).

-It has been modified to have greater binding capacity to the plasma protein albumin.
+It has been modified to have a greater binding capacity to the plasma protein albumin.
 This makes it potentially helpful as a treatment that needs to be administered just once a week.

 The clinical trial in focus compared somapacitan to the once-a-day Norditropin by the same company for children with growth hormone deficiency.